 The CMT dataset was chosen for additional reasons.
 This kind of dataset provides a substantial benchmark to compare against because of its history, so you can immediately see how your algorithm ranks with other research.
 We discovered other hybrid algorithms \cite{feld2019hybrid} \cite{borowski2020new} \cite{sales2023adiabatic} that have shown results with this dataset.
 Another important aspect of this dataset is that the optimal solution to each problem has been found and proven.
-The dataset is made up of 14 problems, 1-5 have varying numbers of locations ranging from 50 - 199, Table \ref{dataset} shows each problems details.
+The dataset consists of 14 problems, with problems 1-5 having varying numbers of locations, ranging from 50 to 199.
+Table \ref{dataset} presents the details of each problem.
 Additionally, the locations are randomly located around a central depot.
 Problems 11 and 12 have more clustered locations, in 11 the depot is centrally located, but in 12 the depot is shifted to one side.
 Problems 6-10 have the same layout as problems 1-5 but contain an additional time window detail for each location.
-This is the same for problems 13 and 14.
-We only solved problems 1-5, 11, and 12 because they were explicitly designed as CVRP problems, and the other problems are similar but designed for the CVRPTW, which we did not attempt to solve with our algorithm.
-Even though the locations appear to be randomly placed, they do a good job of representing a real-world problem.
+This applies to problems 13 and 14 as well.
+We only solved problems 1-5, 11, and 12 because they were explicitly designed as CVRP problems.
+The other problems are similar but designed for the CVRPTW, which we did not attempt to solve with our algorithm.
+Although the locations appear to be randomly placed, they effectively represent a real-world problem.

 All of our experiments were run on a GitHub Codespace \cite{githubcodespaces}.
 The Codespace had a four-core processor with 16 GB of RAM that was used for the classical computation of our algorithm.
 The quantum part of the algorithm was performed on D-Wave's Advantage System 4.1 device.
 We accessed this system via D-Wave's cloud API \cite{dwaveleap}.
 The \texttt{num\_reads} parameter was set to 1000 for all calls to the QC.